 This question is the driving force.
 It keeps me honest, accountable, and dissatisfied.
-It enhances the depth and breath of every endeavor which I explore.
+It enhances the depth and breadth of every endeavor which I explore.
 It fuels my creativity, passion, and joy.

 The affirmation of this question invokes the wisdom of Jack London: "The proper function of man is to live, not to exist.
 I shall not waste my days in trying to prolong them.
 I shall use my time."

 By asking myself every morning, Can you do better?
-I have purpose to get out of bed.
-Reason to pursue my current interests.
+I have a purpose to get out of bed.
+A reason to pursue my current interests.
 And access to the reservoir of grit required to shepherd me through the rough patches and difficult times.

 When the answer becomes no, then it is time to quit.
-As it is fruitless to forge on.
+As it is fruitless to continue.
 I'd rather expire than go through the motions.
 Retirement from action is preferred than engaging in subpar work.

 My hope is to be encouraged by this question until my last day.
 For this question gives meaning to life - it is the answer to many other questions out there.